Xerxes004/steganographizer/README.md

 <h3>options:</h3>

-Encrypt the given image with a message from the command line, or from the optional input file.
+<pre><p>Encrypt the given image with a message from the command line, or from the optional input file.
 NOTE: input only works with ASCII (8 bit) text.
 NOTE: encryption only works with BMP files that have 8-bit color values.
-Type 2 BMP's work the best.
+Type 2 BMP's work the best.</p></pre>
 <pre><code>-e &lt;original image&gt; &lt;modified image&gt; [optional input file]</code></pre>

 Decrypt the given image.
 The message is written to the console, or stored in the optional output file.